From Childhood Through College

 LIFE FOUNDATION

 In June of 1964 Drs.
-Sid and Nell Williams met with 6 like-minded chiropractors at Mickey's Fine Food restaurant in Mableton, GA.
-It was here that she and Dr. Sid presented their original concept for Life Foundation.
-Inspired by their Lasting Purpose philosophy, this organization would seek to promote "Advancement in Health Education, and Research Projects for the public".
+Sid and Nell Williams met with other like-minded chiropractors in Mableton, GA.
+Inspired by their Lasting Purpose philosophy, they proposed an organization that would seek to promote chiropractic care through research and public education.

 Working in tandem with the Dynamic Essentials meetings, Life Foundation would be the avenue through which many of their biggest goals could be realized, including the establishment of a chiropractic college in Georgia!